Holiday tips for kids with visual impairment

 - If you do choose wrapping paper, be consistent with the child’s gifts, using one easily distinguishable paper with high contrast or texture for them to identify their gifts.

-- Remove toys from packaging before wrapping so they are more easily identified when opened.
+- Remove toys from the packaging before wrapping so they are more easily identified when opened.

 - When putting up a Christmas tree or decorating around the house, use brighter and multi-colored lights so they can more easily navigate around the house.
 Use as many live or natural artifacts as possible.
 The objects will be more interesting for a visually impaired child to touch and smell.